-- Downloading these Home Remodeling Cost Guides to give you an idea about how much you can expect to spend for different types of Lancaster home remodeling.
+- Downloading our Home Remodeling Cost Guide to give you an idea about how much you can expect to spend for different types of Lancaster home remodeling.

 - Using a Design-Build company, so all details and costs are clear upfront—before you sign a construction contract.

 Mistake #3: Skimping on Lighting (or Using the Wrong Kind)

 Nothing makes a room seem “off” more than poor lighting.

 In a kitchen, you want bright, overhead lights for cooking and chopping, and also softer lighting for ambiance.

 In a bathroom, it’s great to have lights on both sides of the mirror, and maybe one over the mirror as well.
 If you just use the overhead light, it could feel jarring and unpleasant.

 And in a basement, lighting is one of the most important features, as most basements tend to be dark with little or no natural light.
 If you skimp on lighting here, your basement might not be the cheerful, cozy hangout you are hoping for.